bottledcode/RFC/drafts/records.md

 #### ReflectionClass support

-`ReflectionClass` can be used to inspect records, their properties, and methods.
+It can be used to inspect records, their properties, and methods.
 Any attempt to modify record properties via reflection will throw an exception, maintaining immutability.
 Attempting to create a new instance via `ReflectionClass` will cause a `ReflectionException` to be thrown.